OfferZen-Community/make-robots-iot/info_and_tips.md

 #### List of our Sphero IDs

 To connect to your Sphero, you need to tell your Pi which Sphero is yours.
 On Linux (which is running on the Pi) the argument is the device's MAC address and on macOS it is the Device ID.

-If your Sphero's Device ID is not in the table below then ask us to help you find it :)
+<b>On your Pi, just run the following on the command line to get a list of the Sphero IDs:</b>

+`print-spero-list`

+Alternatively, you can just look it up in the table below.

 | Sphero Label | Device name	  | MAC address       | Device ID                        |
 | -------------| -------------- | ----------------- | -------------------------------- |